drasi-project/drasi-platform/readme.md

 Drasi is a data processing platform that simplifies detecting changes in data and taking immediate action.
 It is a comprehensive solution that provides built-in capabilities to track system logs and change feeds for specific events, evaluate them for relevance, and automatically initiate appropriate reactions.
 Visit our documentation site at [https://drasi.io](https://drasi.io) for detailed information.

 ## Overview
 Drasi provides real-time actionable insights without the overhead of traditional data processing methods.
 It tracks system changes and events without the need to copy data to a central data lake or repeatedly query data sources.
-Drasi uses queries to continuously evaluate incoming events When the events match the criteria and conditions specified in these queries the result sets of these queries are updated.
+Drasi uses queries to continuously evaluate incoming data changes.
+When the changes match the criteria and conditions specified in these queries the result sets of these queries are updated.
 These updates then trigger context-aware reactions defined tuned to your specific requirements.

 Drasi operates through three components: